 MD/MS in Pakistan is also provided by various medical universities.

 Disclaimer: The information obtained here is from different articles, books, and some personal experience.
 If there is any mistake or misinformation, our apologies.
-We would really appreciate it if you would contact us so that we can amend as needed.
+Please let us know in the comments.

 Hope this will help to compare the different routes for doctors in different countries.
 Good luck to you all!